- Thunderbird is undeniably popular and many Windows 10 users run it as their main correspondence tool.

 - Now go to Advanced tab > General.

-- Under Advanced Configuration section disable Enable Global Search and Indexer.
+- Under the Advanced Configuration section disable Enable Global Search and Indexer.

 Users reported that Thunderbird is slow to load messages on Windows 10, and if you have this problem on your PC, you might want to make your messages available offline.
 To do that, follow these steps: